Accessing ESP32 web server from anywhere in the world ( ESP8266 compatible)

 http://IP_ADDRESS:8888

-• Go to this link and make your account using your email address.
-Fill the required details and click on the signup button. ngrok esp32
+Go to this link and create your account using your email address.
+Fill in the required details and click on the signup button.

-• Now login to your account and click on the ‘Auth’ button’ to get your Tunnel Authtoken as shown in the figure below.
-Copy this Tunnel Authtoken, we will need it later on.
+Now log in to your account and click on the ‘Auth’ button to obtain your Tunnel Authtoken as shown in the figure below.
+Copy this Tunnel Authtoken; we will need it later on.

-• After opening this application, you will see this windows command line: ngrok command line
+The specific relevant content for this request, if necessary, delimited with characters: After opening this application, you will see this window’s command line:

 ngrok tcp IP_ADDRESS:8888 --authtoken TUNNEL_AUTHTOKEN